Exploring St Peter’s Kirk – the listening walk

 The current Kirk was built in the 17th century (there is a date stone of 1642 over the door on the south east side) and renovated in 1801 (and in 1967).
 It was likely constructed on the site of an older Eastside church.
 The door in question is not for members of the congregation, but was the priest’s entrance to the pulpit.
 There was a similar arrangement at St Mary’s in Burwick, but there, the pulpit and other items were located at the west end of the building.

-The former kirk hall, St Peter’s, Eastside
+The former Kirk Hall, St Peter’s, Eastside

 The Listening Walk